What is your data value? Data monetization examples

 Targeting offers in telecommunications

-Telecom players that have taken steps towards external monetization of data have done it through partnership models in B2B and B2C segments.
+Telecom players that have taken steps towards external monetization of data value, have done it through partnership models in B2B and B2C segments.
 In some cases, operators have also acquired start-ups for cooperation.
-One of the examples is a case of Telefonica.
+One of the examples is the case of Telefonica.
 The company has engaged in partnerships with brands such as Linio, Heineken, and United Colors of Benetton.
 In 2017, it acquired leading UK geolocation data start-up Statiq.
 The start-up processes a large amount of location data to identify the places people visit and help with building consumer profiles.
-The gathered data allows advertisers to target messages to the specific users better, while also track whether the user visited a retail store after seeing a mobile ad.
+The gathered data allows advertisers to better target messages to specific users while also tracking whether the user visited a retail store after seeing a mobile ad.
 Brazilian banking and financial services company Bradesco was one of the first brands to test Telefonica’s sponsored data offer.
 The brand wanted to drive customers to use its mobile banking app.
-The whole action ended up in success – the number of app users was doubled to 400,000.
+The whole action ended up in success – the number of app users doubled to 400,000.

 We designed a calculator that can help with assessing your potential earnings in just two simple steps.
 Are you interested?
 Here’s how to do it!

 - First, enter the number of opt-ins you have.
 What are opt-ins, you may ask?
 The number of people, your customers, that gave your company permission to receive marketing or sales messages.

 - Then, choose which type of revenue streams your company would like to use for monetizing the data.
 There are different types, like simple messages, dedicated offers within the app, mobile displays and more.
 The type of streams you can take into consideration depends on the business model you have.

 And voila!
 Your company’s estimated earnings in five years are ready.
 Of course, it cannot be taken with 100% accuracy because it varies accordingly to different factors.
 How about we make the amount even bigger?